inbo/niche_vlaanderen/docs/zuur.rst

 Bepaling Bodem GLG klasse
 =========================

-In eerste instantie worden 3 bodemgroepen onderscheiden (opm: volgens eindrapport waren dit er 4).
+In eerste instantie worden 3 bodemgroepen onderscheiden (opm: in het Nederlands model waren dit er 4).

  * Z1 of Z2 of ZV of L of K of KV (minerale bodems);
  * V of V2 (organische bodems);